OpenFieldAutomation-OFA/ros-weed-control/teknic_hardware/README.md

 - `read_only`: OPTIONAL.
 If set to 1, will disable the motor and regularly print the current position.
 - `peak_torque`: OPTIONAL.
 Peak torque of the motor in Nm.
 This is necessary if you want the `effort` state interface to work.

 It is not possible to disable the trajectory planning on the motor, therefore `vel_limit` and `acc_limit` always have to be specified.
-When using MoveIt 2 with `joint_trajectory_controller` you should set lower joint limits than the ones set here.
+When using MoveIt 2 with `joint_trajectory_controller` you should use lower joint limits than the ones set here.